pabloapausa/pabloapausa/README.md

 ## Objectives.

-- [ ] Encrypt users passwords on Aphor.
+- [ ] Encrypt user passwords on Aphor.
 - [ ] Refactor Game of Life with canvas.

 ## Stats.